Genetic Engineering (song): Reception and legacy

-Music journalists have suggested that the first 45 seconds of the song were a direct influence on Radiohead's "Fitter Happier", which appears on that band's 1997 album OK Computer.
-Thoem Weber in Stylus argued that the Radiohead track is "deeply indebted" to "Genetic Engineering".

-Covers of "Genetic Engineering" were released by Another Sunny Day and Eggs.

 B-side

 The song "4-Neu" was featured on the B-side of both the 7" and 12" versions.
 It was not included on the Dazzle Ships album and remained exclusive to this release until its inclusion on Navigation: The OMD B-Sides (2001), and then on the remastered special edition of Dazzle Ships in 2008.
 The song continues the band's tradition of including more experimental tracks as B-sides to singles.
 Its title is a tribute to German krautrock band Neu!, who were an important influence on McCluskey and keyboardist Paul Humphreys prior to OMD.
 "4-Neu" was never performed live until the special performance of Dazzle Ships at The Museum of Liverpool in November 2014 and at the Dazzle Ships / Architecture & Morality live performances in London and Germany in May 2016.